kalkrishnan/kalkrishnan.github.io/about.md

 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)
 * Coded with [Sublime Text 2](http://sublimetext.com), an amazing code editor
 * Designed and developed while listening to music like [Blood Bros Trilogy](https://soundcloud.com/maddecent/sets/blood-bros-series)

-Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on Twitter](https://twitter.com/mdo).

 Thanks for reading!